ChrisStevens/garc/README.md

 ## Installation

-Currently the garc package hasn't been uploaded to PIP (that is top of our next steps), so installation must be done directly from github.
+There are two options for installing garc.

+1. From pypi the official python package repository, which will always have the most stable release:
+    `pip install garc`
+2. Directly from Github, which will have the newest release:
-This is done doing the following command `pip install git+git://github.com/ChrisStevens/garc.git`
+    `pip install git+git://github.com/ChrisStevens/garc.git`

 ## Usage